Code-and-Sorts/cookiecutter-api/{{cookiecutter.project_name}}-python/README.md

     To be able to run the project locally, set the environment variable values in the local.settings.json project file.

-3. Run the API Locally
+4. Run the API Locally

     ```console
     make run
     ```

-    This command starts the local development server, where you can interact with your API endpoints.
+    This command starts the local development server using the Azure Function Core Tools, where you can interact with your API endpoints.

-4. Thunderclient
+5. Thunderclient

     Included in the project is a [Thunderclient](https://www.thunderclient.com/) collection in the .thunderclient directory to easily test the locally hosted APIs.